Families

 “HS” = high school.
 Data source: General Social Survey, sda.berkeley.edu, series family16, maeduc.

-Better-educated women now place considerable emphasis on a career, so they delay not only marriage but also childbearing, as figure 14 shows.
-This gives them time to get established and to find the right partner.
+Women who complete college now tend to place considerable emphasis on a career, so they delay not only marriage but also childbearing.
+As figure 14 shows, among women with a four-year college degree, the typical age at first birth is now around 30, whereas it’s less than 25 among women with less education.
+Waiting to have children gives people time to get established and to find the right partner.
 As a result, among Americans with a college degree or better the decline in family has been muted.
-They are less likely to marry or stay married than their counterparts of half a century ago, and they are less likely, whether married or not, to remain together throughout their kids’ childhood.
-But these changes have been minor.
+They are less likely to marry or stay married than their counterparts in the 1950s and 1960s, and they are less likely, whether married or not, to remain together throughout their kids’ childhood.
+But for this group these changes have been minor.

 Figure 14.
 Age at first birth by education